carlferr/HOME-BIO/README.md

 Before run HOME-BIO, the users can manually change the "config_file.txt" or run the "make_config_file.py".

 - In the first scenario, the user will manually modify the correct options for the analysis following the written examples.
 For some options is mandatory a complete path, while for others is required a "yes" or "no".
 Only the "Adapter" option requires a sequence to use as adapter during the trimming step.
-If the contaminat filtering is not requested the "Path contaminant genome" is not used but it is still mandatory to write something (leave "/your/path" or "none").
+If the contaminant filtering is not requested the "Path contaminant genome" is not used but it is still mandatory to write something (leave "/your/path" or "none").
 Please change "your_path" with your absolute path.

 - It is also possible to create the config file in an automatic way using "make_config_file.py".